Seif-Mohamed2/InfixCalculator/README.md

-if the character is spaced just ignore it. if it's a number (checked using isnumeric method defined in the class) the program check the next character to check if it is a number of a . until the number ends and then store that number in the queue if the char is s or c or t the program check for the next to char to determine whether the tokin is sin, cos or tan if yes the program add them to the stack(Extra credit for sin, cos and tan)
+if the character is spaced just ignore it. if it's a number (checked using isnumeric method defined in the class) the program check the next character to check if it is a number of a . until the number ends and then store that number in the queue if the char is s or c or t the program check for the next to char to determine whether the tokin is sin, cos or tan if yes the program add them to the stack

-After that you will see that the program checks if the char is any of the operators if yes then it performs the algorithm by poping from the stack the higher or equal precedence for all operators except for ^ as it only pop elements of higher precedence not equal precedence because it is right to left evaluated ( ^ % are included (extra credit))
+After that you will see that the program checks if the char is any of the operators if yes then it performs the algorithm by poping from the stack the higher or equal precedence for all operators except for ^ as it only pop elements of higher precedence not equal precedence because it is right to left evaluated (

 Finally after perfomring each step of the shunting yard algorithm, any other elements left in the stack are poped to the queue.